Linux-RISC/IRIX-diskless-workstation/README.md

 ```
 <h3>11.
 Troubleshooting.</h3>
 <ul>
   <li>1.
-Read the troubleshooting section of "Diskless Workstation Administration Guide" https://irix7.com/techpubs/007-0855-080.pdf</li>
+Read the troubleshooting section of "Diskless Workstation Administration Guide" https://irix7.com/techpubs/007-0855-080.pdf.</li>
   <li>2.
-Check the variables in Command Monitor</li>
+Check the variables in Command Monitor.</li>
   <li>3.
 Check names an the client IP in file /home/irix/i/diskless/client/client_name/etc/hosts.
 Keep in mind that the client IP will be assigned using DHCP on boot and updated in the hosts file, this will create boot problems.
 Disable DHCP running "chkconfig autoconfig_ipaddress off" on the diskless client, and fix the IP address in Command Monitor, in hosts and the diskless client using https://software.majix.org/irix/network-setup.shtml.</li>
   <li>4.
-Check the paths and the server IP in file /home/irix/i/diskless/client/client_name/etc/fstab</li>
+Check the paths and the server IP in file /home/irix/i/diskless/client/client_name/etc/fstab.</li>
+  <li>5.
+Boot message "/var/share: Unmounted": reboot and try again, I don't know why it happens.</li>
 </ul>
 <h3>12.
 Remarks.</h3>
 <ul>
   <li>1.
 The first time my Indy boots, it takes about 30 minutes to complete the process using a RBPi 2 as server.
-It reconfigures the operating system on boot and the new kernel on shutdown</li>
+It also reconfigures the operating system on boot and the new kernel on shutdown</li>
   <li>2.
 Check the variables in Command Monitor</li>
 </ul>
 Boot times summary:<br>